sita-samoa/sita-membership/docs/guides/admin_guide.md

 ## Overview of the Dashboard

 * Explore the navigation bar
+* You can view quick stats on the app
+* Press on them to view more details

 ## Browsing/ Searching Members

 * Click on "Members" in the navigation bar
 * Use the search bar and filters to find members

+## Downloading Members Details

+You download a csv version of the Membership list based on your current filter.

+* From the "Members" page
+* Click on "Download"

 ## Endorsing a Member Application

+* Review the Member details
-* Click on "Endorse" next to the member
+* Click on "Endorse" button

 ## Accepting a Membership

+* Review the Member details
-* Click on "Accept" next to the member
+* Click on "Accept" button

 ## Sending Reminders to Renew Membership

 * Click on "Remind" next to the member

+## Mailing Lists

+You can check which users have subscribed to the mail list here

+* Click on "Mailing Lists"
+* Click "Copy all emails"
+* Open a text editor and paste the email addresses

-## Managing User Accounts
+## Managing User Accounts (Admin only)

 * Click on "Users" in the navigation bar
-* Click on the user's name
+* Click on the Edit icon (blue) next to the users name
-* Click on "Reset Password"
+* Enter a new password
+* Press "Update"

-## Assigning Roles
+## Assigning Roles (Admin only)

 * Click on "Users" in the navigation bar
-* Click on the user's name
+* Click on the Edit icon (blue) next to the users name
-* Check the "Roles" section
+* Select a Role from the list
+* Press "Update"